noamraph/nix-pills/pills/08-generic-builders.md

     derivation (defaultAttrs // attrs)

-Ok now we have to remember a little about [Nix functions](#functions-and-imports).
+Ok now we have to remember a little about [Nix functions](05-functions-and-imports.md).
 The whole nix expression of this `autotools.nix` file will evaluate to a function.
 This function accepts a parameter `pkgs`, then returns a function which accepts a parameter `attrs`.